Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Introduction

-The main result of this paper is that we have proved theorems about convergence of proposed penalty Robin--Robin domain decomposition methods.
+The main result of this paper is that we prove theorems on the convergence of proposed penalty Robin--Robin domain decomposition methods.
 The paper is organized as follows.
-In section~2 the classical formulation of multibody contact problem in the form of the system of second order elliptic partial differential equations with inequality and equality constrains is given.
-In section~3 we consider the variational formulation of this problem in the form of convex minimization problem and in the form of elliptic variational inequality at closed convex set, and formulate theorem about a unique existence of the solution of this inequality.
-In section~4 we use the penalty method to reduce the variational inequality to an unconstrained minimization problem, which is equivalent to a nonlinear variational equation in the whole space.
-Later, we prove a theorem about a unique existence of the solution of the penalty variational equation and a theorem about strong convergence of this solution to the solution of initial variational inequality.
+In section~2 the classical formulation of the multibody contact problem in the form of the system of second order elliptic partial differential equations with inequality and equality constrains is given.
+In section~3 we consider the variational formulations of this problem in the form of convex minimization problem and in the form of elliptic variational inequality at the closed convex set \cite {PII_19,PII_20}.
+In section~4 we use the penalty method \cite {PII_4,PII_21,PII_15} to reduce the variational inequality to an unconstrained minimization problem, which is equivalent to a nonlinear variational equation in the whole space.
+Later, we prove a theorem on unique existence of a solution of the penalty variational equation and a theorem on the strong convergence of this solution to the solution of the original variational inequality.
 In section~5 we consider stationary and nonstationary iterative methods for the solution of abstract nonlinear variational equations in reflexive Banach spaces.
-We prove theorems about convergence of these methods, and show that the convergence rate of stationary methods in some energy norm is linear.
-We also prove theorem about stability of stationary iterative methods to errors which may occur in each iteration.
-In section~6 we present parallel stationary and nonstationary penalty Robin--Robin domain decomposition methods for the solution of nonlinear penalty variational equations of multibody unilateral contact problems.
-We prove theorem about convergence of these methods, and show that the convergence rate of stationary Robin--Robin methods in some energy norm is linear.
-In section~7 we provide numerical investigations of proposed domain decomposition methods using finite element approximations.
-The penalty parameter and mesh refinement influence on the numerical solution, as well as the dependence of the convergence rate of domain decomposition methods on iterative parameters are investigated.
+We prove theorems on the convergence of these methods, and show that the convergence rate of the stationary methods in some energy norm is linear.
+We also formulate a theorem on stability of the stationary iterative methods to the errors which may occur in each iteration.
+In section~6 we present the parallel stationary and nonstationary penalty Robin--Robin domain decomposition methods for the solution of nonlinear penalty variational equations of unilateral multibody contact problems.
+We prove a theorem on convergence of these methods, and show that the convergence rate of the stationary Robin--Robin methods in some energy norm is linear.
+In section~7 we perform the numerical analysis of proposed domain decomposition methods using the finite element approximations.
+The penalty parameter and the mesh refinement influence on the numerical solution, as well as the dependence of the convergence rate of the domain decomposition methods on the iterative parameters are investigated.
 In conclusion section we summarize all results presented in the paper.